 Even more, you won’t have to wait until graduation to put your faith into action.
 Adventist campuses give you numerous avenues to dive into local campus ministries projects or embark on a mission trip.
 With an expanded passion for service fostered on an Adventist campus, you are 5x more likely to serve abroad than if you attend a public institution.
 With a spectrum of positive activity choices and the added support of a campus church family, you can find harmony among your faith, free time and friends.

 When your spiritual life is thriving, so will all other areas of life.
 Your friendships will be stronger and deeper, you will feel the confidence and focus you need to do well academically and get involved on campus, and you will be prepared for anything life throws at you.
+That is the Adventist difference in your sustainable spirituality.

 Graduates of an Adventist college or university were more likely than Adventist graduates of a public college or university to experience the following while in college…